Usage examples

 The tool pvconvert

-, included in the standard install of TRex, can be used to achieve this.
+, included in the standard installation of 🦖, can be used to achieve this.
 It reads the PV file format and exports sequences of images.
 For example:

 pvconvert -i /Volumes/Public/videos/group_1 \